justinawcs/dove/README.md

  	--thumb compression-better
- 	--infomaker editing, better/smoother Change Listener- called on everychagne to keep everything updated? wizard need explainations in main window
+ 	--infomaker editing, better/smoother Change Listener- called on everychagne to keep everything updated?
+ 	ConfigWizard need explainations in main window
  	--fix tags search
  	--thumbsnails only button
  	--XXrestrict sort type to after type is chosen only, when clear go default